mobxjs/mobx-state-tree/docs/intro/welcome.md

 // In the console, you should see the result: `{ tweets: [{ body: "Anyone tried MST?", read: true }]}`
 ```

+## Video Demonstration

+Jamon Holmgren has an excellent introduction video with a more realistic, robust example of MobX-State-Tree and React.
+Check it out!

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/n_VjjJxyd8Q?si=RxMDaUi7ExERZQsx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## MobX Ecosystem

+[MobX](https://github.com/mobxjs/mobx) is [one of the most popular Redux alternatives](https://2019.stateofjs.com/data-layer/mobx/) and is used (along with MobX-State-Tree) by companies all over the world, including Netflix, Grow, IBM, DAZN, Baidu, and more.

+If you're wondering how MobX-State-Tree is distinct from MobX, you can think of it like this: **MobX is a state management "engine", and MobX-State-Tree is a luxury car**.
+MST gives you the structure, tools, and other features to get you where you're going.
+MST is valuable in a large team but also useful in smaller applications when you expect your code to scale rapidly.
+And if we compare it to Redux, MST offers better performance with much less boilerplate code than Redux!

+Since MST uses MobX under the hood, MobX-State-Tree has bindings for React, React Native, Vue, Angular, Svelte, and even barebones JavaScript apps.

+_You don't need to know how to use MobX in order to use MST._ You don't need to know how your car's engine works to be an excellent driver.
+It helps, but it's not necessary.

 ## Next Steps